AkBKukU/udev-device-setup-demo/README.md

 *If you wanted to you could also just use the event file in the `by-id` folder.*

-If your device isn't listed in the `by-id` folder then you can try to find the USB IDs in the output of this more complicated command to match to your even
+If your device isn't listed in the `by-id` folder then you can try to find the USB IDs in the output of this more complicated command to match to your event
 file: `udevadm trigger --verbose --sysname-match="event*"`

 ### 5. Get the button codes for your device
 We need to find the scan codes for your device.
 These are the values that indicate which button was pressed.
-Now that you have your device's event interface you can run the follwing command to see an output of any button
+Now that you have your device's event interface you can run the following command to see an output of any button
 presses: `sudo evtest /dev/input/event#`

 *Replace the "#" character with your event number*